Algorithm as Experiment: Machine Learning, Market Design, and Policy Eligibility Rules: Empirical Policy Application

 \subsection{Covariate Balance Estimates}

-We first validate our method by evaluating the balancing property of fixed-bandwidth APS conditioning.
-To do so, we calculate fixed-bandwidth-APS-controlled differences in covariate means for hospitals who are and are not deemed eligible for funding.
-Specifically, we run the following OLS regression of hospital-level characteristics on the eligibility status using observations with $p^s(X_i;\delta)\in (0,1)$:
+We calculate fixed-bandwidth-APS-controlled differences in covariate means, for counties who are and are not deemed eligible for funding, to examine the balancing property of fixed-bandwidth APS conditioning.
+We run the following OLS regression of county-level characteristics on eligibility status using observations with $p^s(X_i;\delta)\in (0,1)$:

-where $W_i$ is one of the predetermined characteristics of the hospital, $Z_i$ is a funding eligibility dummy, $X_i$ is a vector of the three input variables (DPP, UCC, and profit margin) that determine the funding eligibility, and $p^s(X_i; \delta)$ is the simulated fixed-bandwidth APS.
-We compute fixed-bandwidth APS using $S=10,000$ simulation draws for different bandwidth values.\footnote{Figure \ref{fig:aps_sim} in Appendix \ref{appendix:additional_empirics} reports fixed-bandwidth APS for several hospitals with varying numbers of simulation draws.
-We find that $S=10,000$ is sufficient for well stabilizing fixed-bandwidth APS simulation.} The estimated coefficient on $Z_i$ is the fixed-bandwidth-APS-controlled difference in the mean of the covariate between eligible and ineligible hospitals.
-For comparison, we also run the OLS regression of hospital characteristics on the eligibility status with no controls using the whole sample.
+where $W_i$ is one of the predetermined characteristics of the county, $Z_i$ is a funding eligibility dummy, $X_i$ is a vector of hospital input variables (DPP, UCC, and profit margin) that determine funding eligibility, and $p^s(X_i; \delta)$ is the simulated fixed-bandwidth APS.
+We compute fixed-bandwidth APS using $S=10,000$ simulation draws for different bandwidth values.
+For comparison, we also run the OLS regression of county characteristics on the eligibility status with no controls and the whole sample.

-Table \ref{table:CBR} reports the covariate balance estimates.
-Column 2 shows that, without controlling for fixed-bandwidth APS, eligible hospitals are significantly different from ineligible hospitals.
-We find that all the relevant hospital eligibility characteristics are strongly associated with eligibility.
-Once we control for fixed-bandwidth APS with small enough bandwidth $\delta$, eligible and ineligible hospitals have similar financial and utilization characteristics, as reported in columns 3--7 of Table \ref{table:CBR}.
-These estimates are consistent with our theoretical results, establishing the empirical ability of fixed-bandwidth APS controls to eliminate selection bias.
+Table \ref{table:CBR_C} reports the covariate balance estimates.
+Column 2 shows that, without controlling for fixed-bandwidth APS, eligible counties are significantly different from ineligible counties.
+Hospital eligibility characteristics aggregated at the county-level are strongly associated with county eligibility.
+Once we control for fixed-bandwidth APS with small enough bandwidth $\delta$, eligible and ineligible counties have similar characteristics, as reported in columns 3--6 of Table \ref{table:CBR_C}.
+Some differences appear at the smallest bandwidth, which coincides with the smallest sample size.